jisaac89/Recoil/README.md

 ### Videos

-Help Videos on how to use each component can be found here:
+Helpful videos on how to use each component can be found here:

 * [Align]
 * [Button]